 "I would cite you to the Apostle Paul and his clear and wise command in Romans 13, to obey the laws of the government because God has ordained them for the purpose of order."

 The then White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."

 This is the complete text he to which he was referring.

 Romans 13:1-5 NIV Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.
 For rulers hold no terror for those who do right, but for those who do wrong.
 Do you want to be free from fear of the one in authority?
 Then do what is right and you will be commended.
 For the one in authority is God’s servant for your good.
 But if you do wrong, be afraid, for rulers do not bear the sword for no reason.
 They are God’s servants, agents of wrath to bring punishment on the wrongdoer.
 Therefore, it is necessary to submit to the authorities, not only because of possible punishment but also as a matter of conscience.

-We must agree that supporting, enabling, and/or encouraging illegal immigration is, therefore, a violation of God’s Word.
-Those seeking to emigrate to another country should always obey the immigration laws of that country.
+I agree that supporting, enabling, and/or encouraging illegal immigration is, therefore, a violation of God’s Word.
+Those seeking to immigrate to another country should always obey the immigration laws of that country.
 While this may cause delays and frustrations, it is better than acting illegally.
 A frustrating law is still a law.

-If you disagree with the government and its authority here in the United States we are blessed with the freedom to challenge that government and to change it, As I published in my Independence Day post, “On This Independence Day We Hold These Truths To Be Self Evident”
+If you disagree with the government and its authority here in the United States, we are blessed with the freedom to challenge that government and to change it.

 - The freedom to have a say in government